How To Check ANY Website’s Traffic For FREE

 Quantcast breaks down each report into 10 different categories.

-It has been named to be the most accurate site providing traffic estimation tool; its main aim is to provide the behavior of visitors on a website.
+It has been named the most accurate website traffic estimator; its main aim is to provide the behavior of unique visitors on a website.
 The website is able to measure things like gender, how long and their frequency on certain pages as well as the visitors age.
 One of the benefits you will get from this site is that you can track data in real time, this is an important tool as you can monitor changes that you might make on your site and see the impacts.

 Quantcast requires that you sign up and place a tracking code on your own website to access its data.
 Well worth it in my opinion, especially for those who run advertising campaigns and need a better understanding of the type of visitors viewing the website you will be running ADS on.